Reagandennis/health/health/README.md

 -   **Health Records Management:** Users can store and access their medical history.

--   **Appointment Scheduling:** Book, reschedule, or cancel appointments with healthcare providers.
+-   **Appointment Scheduling:** Book, reschedule or cancel appointments with healthcare providers.

 -   **Notifications & Reminders:** Get notified about upcoming appointments and health check-ups.